HyperFlight

 What is the significance of the golden proportion?
 What is the deep meaning of it all?
 Well, how deep do you want to get?
 The gateway is really about the knowledge of the mathematical representation in Nature.
 As a Pythagorean you want to know the representation of an area (2D) in the real physical environment.
 Nobody [as far as I know] understands that the Pythagorean Theorem takes you from 2D to 1D and vice versa via the square root.
 (Get with it -- our solar system is flat.)
 Then you want to know how Nature performs addition and subtraction.
 Finally, what is multiplication and how Nature does multiplication?
 It is a simple synthesis after that. {April 2006}

 Why, for example, is the golden proportion concerned with the balance between multiplication and addition?
 What is the purpose of adhering to these operators while keeping them in balance?
 Operators arise when numbers begin to move such as when dealing with the trajectory of a circle.
 The multiplication and addition apply (come from) two separate domains -- real and virtual -- and they need to be in balance.
 Quantum Pythagoreans book deals with these domains in both the direct and indirect fashion.
-The idea is to find numbers and operators as the elements of nature.
+The idea is to find numbers and operators as the elements of Nature.

 The origin, definition, meaning, classification, differentiation, and explanation of